anantnema/CSI-Project/README.md

-About the Project
+#About the Project#
-The project is based on Data Visualisation.
+The Project done under Computer Society of India is based on Data Visualisation using HTML,CSS and Javascript along with gaining knowledge of D3.js

-Mentor
-Anant Nema

-Contributors
-Tayba Wasim
-Himanshi Khandelwal
-Anushka Kedia
+The project involved visualising data of Assembly Elections that took place in Tamil Nadu,Kerala ,West Bengal and Puducherry.